High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Abstract

 \begin{description} \item[Background] The advent of high-intensity, high-polarization electron beams led to significantly improved measurements of the ratio of the proton's charge to electric form factors, $\gegm$.
 However, high-$Q^2$ measurements of this ratio yielded significant disagreement with extractions based on unpolarized scattering measurements, raising questions about the reliability of the measurements and consistency of the techniques.

-\item[Purpose] Jefferson Lab experiment E01-001 was designed to provide a high-precision extraction of $\gegm$ from unpolarized cross section measurements using a modified version of the Rosenbluth separation technique to allow for a more precise comparison with polarization data.
+\item[Purpose] Jefferson Lab experiment E01-001 was designed to provide a high-precision extraction of $\gegm$ from unpolarized cross-section measurements using a modified version of the Rosenbluth separation technique to allow for a more precise comparison with polarization data.

 \item[Method] Rosenbluth separations involve precise measurements of the angular dependence of the elastic e-p cross section at fixed momentum transfer, $Q^2$.
-Conventional Rosenbluth separations detect the scattered electron which requires comparisons of measurements with very different detected electron energy and rate for electrons at different angles.
+Conventional Rosenbluth separations detect the scattered electron, requiring the comparisons of measurements with very different detected electron energy and rate for electrons at different angles.
 Our `Super-Rosenbluth' measurement detected the struck proton, rather than the scattered electron, to extract the elastic e-p cross section.
-This yielded a fixed momentum for the detected particle and dramatically reduced cross section variation, significantly reducing rate- and momentum-dependent corrections and uncertainties.
+This yielded a fixed momentum for the detected particle and dramatically reduced variation of the cross section with angle, significantly reducing rate- and momentum-dependent corrections and uncertainties.

-\item[Results] We measure the cross section vs angle with high relative precision, allowing for an extremely high-precision extractions of $\gegm$ at $Q^2$= 2.64, 3.20, and 4.10~GeV$^2$.
-Our results are consistent with traditional Rosenbluth extractions but with much smaller corrections and systematic uncertainties, comparable to the uncertainties from polarization measurements.
+\item[Results] We measure the cross section vs angle with high relative precision, allowing for extremely high-precision extractions of $\gegm$ at $Q^2$= 2.64, 3.20, and 4.10~GeV$^2$.
+Our results are consistent with traditional Rosenbluth extractions, but with much smaller corrections and systematic uncertainties, comparable to the uncertainties from polarization measurements.

 \item[Conclusions] Our data confirm the discrepancy between Rosenbluth and polarization extractions of the proton form factor ratio using an improved Rosenbluth extraction that yields smaller and less-correlated uncertainties than typical of previous Rosenbluth extractions.
 We compare our results to calculations of two-photon exchange effects and find that the observed discrepancy can be relatively well explained by such effects.